On a Different Night: Critical reception

 Erica Zisman of Country Swag referred to "On a Different Night" as "nostalgic, heartbreaking, and relatable," stating that it "paints the picture of what it’s like being out, but not really being in the mood to drink and have fun."
 She also added that the song further proves that Ross "can express any emotion through lyrics."

 Live performance

 Ross performed "On a Different Night" during the halftime show at the 109th Grey Cup in Regina, Saskatchewan on November 20, 2022.
 His performance was part of a "one-time-only collaboration" with American country artists Tyler Hubbard and Jordan Davis.
 It was broadcast nationally in Canada on TSN and RDS, while ESPN2 aired the event in the United States.
 Ross' performance was uploaded to YouTube three days after the game.

+Accolades

 Music video

 The official music video for "On a Different Night" was directed by Wales Toney and premiered on YouTube on November 18, 2022.
 Ross also released a video for his rendition of the song that was included on his Live Sessions extended play on November 11, 2022.